hazelcast/hazelcast-python-client/docs/serialization.rst

 Note that, when an old reader reads data written by an old writer, or a new reader reads a data written by a new writer, they will be able to read all fields.

+One thing to be careful while evolving the class is to not have any conditional code in the ``write`` method.
+That method must write all the fields available in the current version of the class to the writer, with appropriate field names and types.
+Hazelcast uses the write method of the serializer to extract a schema out of the object, hence any conditional code that may or may not run depending on the object in that method might result in an undefined behavior.

 Limitations
 ~~~~~~~~~~~